Designing an AI-powered tool to simplify and analyse employee feedback

 The solution:

 The AI reads through all the comments, identifies sentiments and recurring topics.
-This automation significantly reduces the time required for data analysis and helps surface trends that might otherwise go unnoticed.
+This automation significantly reduces the time required for HR to do the data analysis and helps surface trends that might otherwise go unnoticed.

 Image below description: